Steel string acoustic guitar models

-While each model has a base configuration, the options in tonewoods and appointments are extensive.
+While each model has a base configuration, many options in tonewoods and appointments are available.
 In addition, specifications such as nut width, scale length, string spacing at the saddle, and neck profile are all modifiable to suit your specific playing needs.
 This means that every guitar I build is unique in its specifications and aesthetics.

 Meadowlark parlor guitar